background Thailand

 Current Achievements

-CHARMS sharpened the perspective on the role of wooden, vernacular buildings for sustainable urban development.
+CHARMS worked on the prospectives for the further use of wooden, vernacular buildings for sustainable urban development.
 Besides their intrinsic heritage value, vernacular residential buildings are essentially bio-based built urban structures.
 They are a symbol for a built environment, that proactively contributes to climate change mitigation by using building materials that store carbon in its build structures.

 In collaboration with Thailand’s King Mongkut’s Institute of Technology Lat Krabang (KMITL) the project has been focusing on the feasibility assessment applying typha-board as bio-based insulation material.
 CHARMS is currently working on a typha-based pilot house on the KMITL-campus in Eastern Bangkok.
 The pilot house is equipped with sensors to collect data to support the validation of hydrothermal and energy building simulations.
 In addition, the house serves to showcase bio-based construction to the Thai construction industry.